UPPMAX/UPPMAX-documentation/docs/software/python_bundles.md

 ## Introduction

-- The bundle names reflect the content, like Python packages, but also which Python version, compilers and libraries that are compatible with it.
+- The bundle names reflect the content, like Python packages, and its version, but also which Python version, compilers and libraries that are compatible with it.

 - The module endings may contain GCCcore-X.Y.Z and/or [YEAR-a/b].
     - GCCcore reflects the GCC compiler version that is compatible when using C/C++ "back end" code.